Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: The perturbing forces

 where $\mathcal{C}_i$ can be written in a closed formed fashion in different regimes of validity.

 Defining the scalar field mass parameter $\mu_\text{SF} \coloneqq \frac{m_\text{SF} c}{\hbar}$ (where $1/\mu_\text{SF}$ is its reduced Compton wavelength), we introduce the parameter $\alpha_s \coloneqq \mu_\text{SF} \frac{G M}{c^2}$, which encodes the effective gravitational coupling between the DM field and the binary.
-In the limit $\alpha_s \ll 1$, $ \alpha_s \frac{c}{\tilde{v}_i} \ll 1$, $\mathcal{C}_i$ takes the form~\cite{Hui:2016ltb,Vicente:2022ivh}
+In the limit $\alpha_s \ll 1$, $ \alpha_s \frac{c}{\tilde{v}_i} \ll 1$, $\mathcal{C}_i$ takes the form~\cite{Hui:2016ltb,Traykova:2021dua}

-where $\gamma_\text{E} \equiv 0.5772156649\ldots$ is the Euler constant and $b_\text{max} = 2R$, given by twice the cutoff radius, represents an infrared cutoff which regularizes the long-range nature of the interaction and depends on the effective size of the perturbed DM region.
-The expression \eqref{eq:FDFSF0} is valid only when the de Broglie wavelength of the scalar field is much larger than the size of the perturbed region $R$.
-In the following we set the cutoff radius $R$ to the semi-minor axis of the binary orbit, which represents the characteristic spatial scale over which each component of the binary perturbs the surrounding DM environment~\cite{Hui:2016ltb,Traykova:2021dua,Traykova:2023qyv}.
+where $\Cin(z) = \int_0^z (1 - \cos t)/t~dt$ is the cosine integral and $b_\text{max} = 2R$, given by twice the cutoff radius, represents an infrared cutoff which regularizes the long-range nature of the interaction and depends on the effective size of the perturbed DM region.
+In the following, we set the cutoff radius $R$ to the semi-minor axis of the binary orbit, which represents the characteristic spatial scale over which each component of the binary perturbs the surrounding DM environment~\cite{Hui:2016ltb,Traykova:2021dua,Traykova:2023qyv}.
 Similarly to previous sections, we can rewrite Eq.~\eqref{eq:FDFSF0} as

-We can follow once again the same steps as before to obtain the tangential projection of the perturbing force $S(f)$ due to scalar field DM by taking Eq.~\eqref{eq:S_2} and replacing the coefficients $a_{1,2}$ with their corresponding values from Eq.~\eqref{eq:DFSF}.
+We can follow once again the same steps as before to obtain the projections of the perturbing force $\mathcal{S}(f)$ and $\mathcal{R}(f)$ due to scalar-field DM by taking Eqs.~\eqref{eq:SR_2} and replacing the coefficients $a_{1,2}$ with their corresponding values from Eq.~\eqref{eq:DFSF}.